witcheswhocode/blackjack-interview/README.md

 # Blackjack Game

-This will be a simplified version of the game Blackjack using React and [Deck of Cards API](https://deckofcardsapi.com/).
+A simplified version of Blackjack using React and [Deck of Cards API](https://deckofcardsapi.com/).

 ## Run the project